samuxyz/mongo-blog/tutorial-review.md

 ```

+Go ahead and start the server by running `yarn dev` on the terminal, then open the browser at `http://localhost:3000` and if everything was setup correctly you should see a welcome message from Express.

 ### Create a database on Mongo Atlas

 The easiest way to setup our MongoDB database is to rely on a cloud service such as [Mongo Atlas](https://www.mongodb.com/cloud/atlas/lp/try2).
 They host databases on AWS, Google Cloud, Azure and provide several options to operate and scale MongoDB painlessly.